Image format#

 Show example image used for quantifications

-Provide context and a dash of accountability by complementing a graph of results with one of the quantified images.
+Provide context and a dash of accountability by complementing a graph of results with at least one of the quantified images.
 Those example images should be unchanged to show the original data that were used for quantification.
 It maximally should include a quantitative background subtraction by subtracting a measured imaging background value if significantly high to reduce any negative impact on intensity readout.
-Any contrast adjustment should be avoided on those examples.

 Indicate position of zoom-view/inset in full-view/original image